Statement from Mission:data Coalition on FERC’s Order Denying CPower’s Complaint (EL-23-104-000)

 “According to our Green Button Explorer tool, no distribution utility in PJM’s footprint today provides 100% of the information required by PJM in order for behind-the-meter resources to participate.
 This includes 60-minute usage data, account number, peak load contribution, transmission zone, line losses, customer name and customer address.
 If the CSP’s information does not match the utility’s records, the customer can be rejected from an aggregation.
 So it is essential that utilities provide this information in a modern, electronic form to all customer-authorized entities, including CSPs.

 “We hear from entrepreneurs around the country of the continuous problems they experience in accessing information from many utilities: incorrect records, unscheduled outages, excessively prolonged onboarding, and poor support.
-Whether due to utility incompetence or malfeasance, there is little doubt in our mind that instances of inaccessible data have a significant and deletious effect on wholesale markets.
+Whether due to utility incompetence or malfeasance, there is little doubt in our mind that instances of inaccessible data have a significant and deleterious effect on wholesale markets.

 “The Commission found that there was insufficient evidence presented to be deemed undue discrimination.
 While we are disappointed with the outcome, there will be numerous complaints of this type filed in the future.
 We are confident that a fuller picture will emerge in the future and FERC, as well as Relevant Retail Electric Regulatory Authorities (“RRERAs”), will will be called upon to intervene on similar issues across the country.”